gbrunner/adv-programming-for-gis-and-rs/Week 3/README.md

 #### Final Thought: These concepts are hard to learn and understand without exploring them yourself!!!

 ### 3D Scenes
+3D is probably the most exciting development\addition to the GIS web developer experience.

+Opens up the ability to view 3D globes, scenes, and Lidar!

+Loading a WebScene is ver easy.
+It follows the same pattern as loading a WebMap.

 ## Classwork Problems: